Henrik Frystyk Nielsen: Biography

 He then managed the development of a "next generation" called HTTP 1.1, published in 1999.

 He left W3C in July 1999.

-Nielsen joined the staff of Microsoft in August 1999, and began work on SOAP 1.1.
-Previous versions of SOAP had been proposed as an XML-based object serialization protocol, such as XML-RPC but through the input of Nielsen, Noah Mendelsohn, and others, SOAP 1.1 grew into a lightweight message-oriented protocol for exchanging semi-structured information in a highly decentralized environment.
+Frystyk Nielsen joined the staff of Microsoft in August 1999, and began work on SOAP 1.1.
+Previous versions of SOAP had been proposed as an XML-based object serialization protocol, such as XML-RPC but through the input of Frystyk Nielsen, Noah Mendelsohn, and others, SOAP 1.1 grew into a lightweight message-oriented protocol for exchanging semi-structured information in a highly decentralized environment.

-In 2000, Nielsen joined as an editor the standardizing effort of SOAP within the W3C XML Protocol Working Group which eventually became SOAP 1.2.
+In 2000, Frystyk Nielsen joined as an editor the standardizing effort of SOAP within the W3C XML Protocol Working Group which eventually became SOAP 1.2.

-In 2003, Nielsen started an incubation project together with George Chrysanthakopoulos focusing on providing a new Web-oriented application model and associated programming model suited for highly concurrent and distributed environments.
+In 2003, Frystyk Nielsen started an incubation project together with George Chrysanthakopoulos focusing on providing a new Web-oriented application model and associated programming model suited for highly concurrent and distributed environments.
 An output of the incubation is DSSP, a SOAP-based protocol that augments the Web and HTTP model with structured data manipulation and event notifications.
-By the end of 2005, the incubation moved into productization as Nielsen and Chrysanthakopoulos joined the newly formed Microsoft Robotics Group.
+By the end of 2005, the incubation moved into productization as Frystyk Nielsen and Chrysanthakopoulos joined the newly formed Microsoft Robotics Group.
 In June 2006 the first version of the Microsoft Robotics Studio shipped to the public.
-Nielsen is currently the Principal Architect at Applied AI team at Microsoft, working on bringing AI to the edge.
+Frystyk Nielsen is currently the Principal Architect at Applied AI team at Microsoft, working on bringing AI to the edge.